-- 1. In what point of view is this story being narrated? - 2.
-Describe the setting. - 3.
-What is being suggested by calling Geneva "the little metropolis of Calvinism"?

-- 4. The first character the reader meets is a 27-year-old man who traveled from Geneva to visit his aunt.
-What are the two alternative reasons usually given for his choice of Geneva as a place to live? - 5.
-Upon meeting Randolph's sister, what does Winterbourne do in Vevay that he would not do in Geneva?
+In what point t of view is this story being narrated?
+Describe the setting.
+What is being g suggested by calling Geneva "the little metropolis of Calvinism"? acter the reader meets is a 27-year-old man who traveled from Geneva to vis at are the two alternative reasons usually given for his choice of Geneva as Upon meetin do in Geneva g Randolph's sister, what does Winterbourne do in Vevay that he would no?
+Describe Ran dolph Miller.

-6. Describe Randolph Miller.